-Daredevil, the 2003 film, despite its shortcomings and disappointing box office performance, it was praised as a superhero movie done right, compared to each of its predecessors which gives out a varying degree of surrealism throughout each scene as if telling the viewers that they should never forget that they're watching a superhero movie.
-Viewers who enjoyed watching Daredevil in the theaters noted that certain scenes made you almost forget that this is a superhero movie.
+Daredevil, the 2003 film, despite its shortcomings and disappointing box office performance, compared to each of its predecessors which gives out a varying degree of surrealism throughout each scene as if telling the viewers that they should never forget that they're watching a superhero movie, viewers who enjoyed watching Daredevil in the theaters noted that certain scenes made you almost forget that this is a superhero movie.
 This apparently became a measuring stick for the superhero movies that followed, which used higher levels of realism, thus overshadowing this movie that, so to speak, took a dare.

 Debbie Does Dallas.
 To modern eyes it watches like a porno Cliché Storm.
 That's because it was more or less the comedic template for the porn industry.
 Likewise, The Devil In Miss Jones for more artsy-fartsy dramatic fare.